Plumsail/documents-docs/source/user-guide/processes/examples/create-docx-from-template-processes.rst

 **Start document generation process**

 This is the action from `Plumsail Documents connector`_.
 This action is suitable for starting the Process of generating documents from a template.
 You can find more information about this action by visiting `this page`_.

+.. important:: This action is not available in `the global Microsoft Flow connector <https://docs.microsoft.com/en-us/connectors/plumsail/>`_ yet.
+To use it, you need to `add Plumsail Documents as a custom connector <../create-custom-connector.html>`_.

 Using the action for the first time, you’ll be asked for *''Connection Name''* and *''Access Key''*.